 You can’t be professional and personable on-screen as you are in person if the tech side’s not sorted.
 Any tech issues will distract from what you want to concentrate on, which is persuading a boss-to-be that you’re the best candidate for the role.

 Ask a friend or family member to call you on video, if possible using the platform your interview will be on.
 This will give you a chance to test your equipment’s working and give you more confidence.
 You’ll also be able to check how you look (do you touch your face or hair a lot?) and sound (do you speak too fast?) and make an effort to adjust those for the real interview.
+If the lighting's not great bring in some extra lighting from elsewhere and make sure you're well lit.
+Adjusting where your lighting is located will also make a difference - and now's the time to experiment.

 This is another chance to create a good impression.
 No one expects a wall of heavyweight books or impeccably styled interiors, but just aim for neat and tidy - chances are your interviewer would be distracted by mess, and put off by dirty dishes or unwashed laundry strewn behind you!
 Our tip?
 Stick to a blank wall, or just use the blurred background feature to hide anything you’re not sure about.
 Give yourself time to Google how to fix the background if you're not sure.